 Just like anything, it takes practice to feel good at something.
 If the first few spreads you make don’t turn out exactly the way you want them to, don’t worry!
 Stay at it and just keep going.
 Over time, you’ll find that your spreads are more enjoyable and efficient to create.

 One of my favorite ways to stay inspired is to keep a folder of inspiring images or spreads in a folder or board on Instagram and my bullet journal Pinterest board.
 (Follow along here!)
-If you need some help getting started, take a look at #bellabullet for inspiration and save some images!
+If you need some help getting started, read the blog post How to Find Bullet Journal Inspiration These 3 Ways.

 Tip #8 Don’t compare yourself

 Some bullet journalers have been going at this for years.
 If you’re intimated by their beautiful, perfect spreads, I understand.
 I get intimidated too.
 Remember that no matter what, your spread is meant to serve you and your needs.
 If your bullet journal isn’t as beautiful as the next person, who cares?!
 As long as it serves you and your life, that’s all that matters.
 Plus, you can always try again.